Accommodation and Travel Stats

 Accommodation sales 1.6 million euro

-Tax free sales decreased 32 percent from the previous year.
+Tax free sales decreased less than one percent from the previous year.

 Duty-free invoice vouchers stamped at the border stations

 Average registered room price (ADR)

 1,200 rooms (+2)